 - Vancouver aka Hollywood North, is second only to Los Angeles in TV production and third in North America for Feature Film production.
 That means there are occasionally high profile movie stars floating around.
 Lions Gate, Paramount and Bridge Studios have set up shop here.

 - Vancouver is Canada’s third largest city; Toronto and Montreal are bigger.

 - Vancouver has the fourth largest cruise ship terminal in the world.
 Cruise ships begin sailing in April.
-October 4th is the last cruise of the year in 2011.
+Early October is typically when you’ll see the last of the cruise ships.
 M0st of the cruises head for Alaska.